dantegates/dantegates.github.io/_posts/2019-12-12-neural-networks-explained.md

 When I was first starting out in this industry, I found myself at a point where I felt very comfortable, at both a conceptual and working level, with a variety of machine learning models like logistic regression and random forests.
 This was in 2014, so it naturally wasn't long before I began hearing about neural networks.
 They sounded cool.
 They sounded interesting.
 They sounded mysterious.
 They sounded intimidating.
 They sounded like deep magic.

-I started reading up on neural networks and consistently came across material that attempted to explain them away with graphical images or biological analogies.
-All of that is fine, I suppose, but none of it gave me a concrete idea of what a neural network *is*.
+I started reading up on neural networks and consistently came across material that attempted to explain them away by appealing to vague [images](https://upload.wikimedia.org/wikipedia/commons/thumb/4/46/Colored_neural_network.svg/1280px-Colored_neural_network.svg.png) or anecdotes of how people thought the brain worked 60 years ago.
+All of that is fine, I suppose, but none of it gave me a concrete idea of what a neural network *is* or how to even implement one.

 Eventually I had a conversation with a coworker that was a real "a ha!" moment.
 The phrase that stuck with me was "neural networks are matrix multiplication and stochastic gradient descent, nothing more, nothing less", which coming from a background in math was incredibly helpful.